ManasiBhosale/ManasiBhosale/README.md

 ---

-⚡ Fun fact: I once built a plant ID app that placed top 50 out of 600+ entries—using deep learning and a whole lot of curiosity 🌿
+⚡ Fun fact: I once built a plant ID app that placed Top 50 out of 600+ entries in the Natarajan Education Society (NES) Competition—using deep learning and a whole lot of curiosity 🌿

 Thanks for stopping by!